iocron/nixos-config/README.md

 ## Install
 1. A already installed NixOS is required
 2. Clone the contents of this repo to your /etc/nixos
-3. Adjust / extend the configuration to your liking
+3. Change the configuration to your liking
-4. Test your configuration and check if everything is working: `sudo nixos-rebuild test`
-5. Switch / Build to new configuration: `sudo nixos-rebuild switch`
+4. Switch / Build the new configuration: `sudo nixos-rebuild switch` (or test your configuration first with `sudo nixos-rebuild test`)

 ## Tip
 Use home-manager to further extend your configuration for the individual users or administrate them all through this global home-manager nixos-configuration.
 Checkout the users/ folder.